mohan-matiks/spread/README.md

   <H1 align="center">Spread</H1>
 </p>

-**Spread** is a OTA update server for spreading new releases to React Native apps
+**Spread** is an OTA update server for spreading new releases to React Native apps

 ## Usage
 The entire binary is a CLI tool capable of both running the server as well as supporting commands to release new versions.